BROADCASTING CO., INC. provides a unique service in

 serving over 2900 homes.
 Audio is from WUGO, with color video

 messages, 24 hours a day - time, local newslines, temperature,

-weather and radar screens, plus local video newsmagazine shows.
+weather, plus local video newsmagazine shows.